-Bone Grafting and Guided Tissue Regeneration in Spring Branch, Houston, TX
+Bone Grafting and Guided Tissue Regeneration in Spring Branch & Memorial, Houston, TX

 During dental treatment, dentists often come across situations where there is insufficient density or quantity of jaw bone to firmly hold a natural tooth or to support an implant-supported prosthesis.
 At Lifeworks Dental, we use a bone graft procedure to restore the quality and quantity of the damaged jaw bones.

 Bone grafting is a surgical procedure in which a natural or an artificial bone is transplanted into a bony defect, to restore and rebuild damaged jaw bones.
 The main idea behind a bone graft procedure is to make the damaged jawbones strong enough to support removable dentures or an implant-supported prosthesis.

 At Lifeworks Dental, our dentists Dr. Kini Tran and Dr. Kim Nguyen choose to perform a bone grafting procedure whenever a bone loss is observed around the jaw bones.
 Situations which may require bone grafting may include.

 - Tooth Loss –as soon as a tooth is lost, either due to a long-standing infection or trauma, bone loss immediately starts in the vicinity of the lost tooth.
 If the missing tooth is not replaced in time, the bone loss may become so severe that a bone graft has to be applied in order to restore the density and quantity of the remaining jaw bone.

 - Trauma – bone grafting may also be required in cases where a significant quantity of jaw bone has been lost as a result of a trauma to the face.
 In such case, bone grafting is not only necessary for replacing teeth, but also for restoring the facial esthetics and symmetry.